paideiadao/paideia-app/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+There is also some documentation for using Paideia available on [docs.ergoplatform.com](https://docs.ergoplatform.com/eco/paideia/)

 ### Prerequisites

 Before you begin, ensure you have the following installed: